fubicales2016/fogbowcloud.org/content/pages/install-general.md

 If you have a private cloud running Openstack, therefore running nova-compute in your compute nodes, and you want to make it oportunistic, in a sense that only idle nodes will show up to the cloud , you can follow the instructions in [here](http://www.fogbowcloud.org/install-opportunism).

-You can install the fogbow components according to your interest.
-For example, .